remipassmoilesel/abc-map/documentation/5_backlog.md

 Users should be able to background color of text labels.

-## Users should be able to measure distances
+## Users should be able to measure distances and areas

-Users should be able to measure distances with a drawing tool.
+Users should be able to measure distances with a map tool.
 Distances should be linestring with text label (for exports).
+Areas polygons with text label (for exports).

 ## Lines with arrows